omaxwell88/aichatbot/README.md

 LiveLabs is the place to explore Oracle's products and services using workshops designed to enhance your experience building and deploying applications on the Cloud and On-Premises.
 Our library of workshops cover everything from how to provision the world's first autonomous database to setting up a webserver on OCI, machine learning and much more.
 Use your existing Oracle Cloud account, a Free Tier account, or a LiveLabs Sandbox Reservation to build, test, and deploy applications on Oracle's Cloud.

 ## Scope and purpose
 This repo hosts the FAQ files our Generative AI chatbot DOrA (Digital Oracle Assistant) is using as part of it's "memory banks".
+Test

 ### How do I get started?